jungbumwoo/my_obsidian/database/mysql log.md

 ### Redo log

 Redo log application is performed during initialization, before accepting any connections.
 If all changes are flushed from the [buffer pool](https://dev.mysql.com/doc/refman/8.4/en/glossary.html#glos_buffer_pool "buffer pool") to the [tablespaces](https://dev.mysql.com/doc/refman/8.4/en/glossary.html#glos_tablespace "tablespace") (`ibdata*` and `*.ibd` files) at the time of the shutdown or crash, redo log application is skipped. `InnoDB` also skips redo log application if redo log files are missing at startup.

+redo log

+A disk-based data structure used during **crash recovery**, to correct data written by incomplete **transactions**.
+During normal operation, it encodes requests to change `InnoDB` table data, which result from SQL statements or low-level API calls.
+Modifications that did not finish updating the **data files** before an unexpected **shutdown** are replayed automatically.

+The redo log is physically represented on disk as a set of redo log files.
+Redo log data is encoded in terms of records affected; this data is collectively referred to as **redo**.
+The passage of data through the redo log is represented by an ever-increasing **LSN** value.

 ### binlog